Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 Route 284

-The 284 is once again operated by Metrobus from its garage in Green Street Green.
-To fulfil the terms of a new contract commencing on 18 March 2006 new Scania OmniTown were purchased.
-These have East Lancs bodywork, but the design was modified at the request of Metrobus to match the new Esteem design that was being rolled out (although the bodies are not Esteems).
-This makes this batch of vehicles, which also operate the 181, unique.
+Prior to this, some unusual Scania OmniTown were used on the route (these can still be found on route 181 in the same area).
+These have East Lancs bodywork, but the design was modified at the request of Metrobus to match the new Esteem design that was being rolled out (although the bodies are not Esteems), and are thus a unique design.
 They are proper single deckers, unlike the Darts which are really souped-up minibuses with their small wheels and poor suspension.
-The Scanias by contrast provide a very smooth ride and can travel over speed humps at considerable speed – which is just as well, as Lewisham Council's obsession with traffic calming means almost the entire route is provided with them!
+The Scanias by contrast provide a very smooth ride and can travel over speed humps at considerable speed – this making them particularly well-suited to the 284, as Lewisham Council's obsession with traffic calming means almost the entire route is provided with them!

 The 284 started life in 1989 as a renumbering of most of the Grove Park – Catford shorts on route 124, but running via Verdant Lane and Sandhurst Road rather than Hazelbank Road and Torridon Road, and were projected via the previously unserved territory of Ravensbourne Park and Chudleigh Road to Lewisham.
 Buses ran every 12 minutes during shopping hours, but only every 15 minutes in the peaks, when one bus switched to route 124.
 A mixture of Optare StarRiders and Wright bodied Mercedes 811D were used, all operated from Catford garage.